hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 blood_levels <- c(43543, 465, 4634, 94568, 134, 347, 2345, 5439, 850, 6840, 5483, 66452, 54371, 1347)
 blood <- data.frame(ID, blood_levels)
 ```

 1. We would like to see if we have diet and exercise information for all of our blood samples.
-Determine whether all individuals with blood samples have associated behavioral information.
-Which IDs do not have behavioral information?
+Using the `ID` information, determine whether all individuals with blood samples have associated behavioral information.
+Which individuals do not have behavioral information?

-2. The samples lacking behavioral information opted out of the study after having their blood drawn.
-Extract the blood data for only those samples that have behavioral information and save the results back to the `blood` variable.
+2. The samples lacking behavioral information correspond to individuals who opted out of the study after having their blood drawn.
+Subset the blood data to keep only samples that have behavioral information and save the dataframe back to the `blood` variable.

+3. We would like to combine the `blood` and `behavior` dataframes together, but first we need to make sure the data is in the same order.
+	a.
+Take a look at each of the dataframes and manually identify the correct order for the blood dataframe such that it matches the order of IDs in the behavior dataframe.
-3. We would like to combine the dataframes together, but we need to make sure the data is in the same order before we do this.
-Reorder the blood data to match the order of the IDs in the `behavior` dataframe.
-Save the reordered blood dataframe as `blood_reordered`.
-Then combine the dataframes `blood_reordered` and `behavior` using the `data.frame()` function.
+	b.
+Reorder the blood data to match the order of the IDs in the behavior dataframe and save the reordered blood dataframe as `blood_reordered`. *Hint: you will need to have a vector of index values from a. to reorder.* Once you have created `blood_reordered` you can use the `all()` function as a sanity check to make sure it was done correctly.
+	c.
+Combine the dataframes blood_reordered and behavior using the data.frame() function and save this to a new dataframe called `blood_behavior`. *Note: you will find that there are now two "ID" columns, this will help verify that you have reordered correctly.*
 ***

 ## The `match` function